jundalisay/spblist/content/en/material/principles/part-1/chapter-09.md

 To solve this mystery, we throw out sophistical opinion of Einstein, Newton, and Aristotle that movement is sourced externally whether from concentric spheres or a fabric-like spacetime.

 <!--  get out of this
-all separated by the simultaniety of time which he pegs to the speed of light which is really circular reasoning.
+all separated by the simultaneity of time which he pegs to the speed of light which is really circular reasoning.

 The end result is a singularity that defies physics and which no one can explain.
 It's like hiding dust under the rug, hoping that no one will notice or ask about. -->